zr803/expense-tracker/README.md

 ## User Stories
 - As a user, I want to be able to add multiple expenses to my tracker.
 - As a user, I want to be able to be able to view a list of expenses for which I have recorded.
-- As a user, I want to be able to select a tracker and get how much my net expenses are.
+- As a user, I want to be able to get how much my net expenses are from my tracker.
-- AS a user, I want to be able to remove an entry from the tracker once I have paid the expense off.
+- As a user, I want to be able to remove an entry from the tracker once I have paid the expense off.
+- As a user, I want to be able to save my expense tracker to file.
+- As a user, I want to be able to load my expense tracker from file.